OussamaSlimani/DevSecOps-internship/scrum/reports/sprint-04/day-02.md

 **Today:**

-- Obtain the Azure student account.
-- Add environment variables in the application.
-- Create a Dockerfile to build the image.
+- Integrate Hadolint into the Docker project pipeline.
-- Explore Hadolint: Learn about its features and how it works.
+- Explore Dockle: Learn about its features and functionality.
-- Install and configure Hadolint.
+- Install and Configure Dockle.
-- Document Hadolint.
+- Try Dockle locally.
   **Challenges:**

 - No difficulties faced.

 **Tomorrow:**

+- Document Dockle.
-- Integrate Hadolint into the Docker project pipeline.
+- Add Dockle to the Docker project pipeline: Integrate it into the existing pipeline.
-- Explore Dockle: Learn about its features and how it works.
-- Install and Configure Dockle.
+- Enhance our PHP project.